The-Ossuary/bookish-waffle/README.md

 > *“The Ossuary is a world that feeds on sacrifice, rewards creativity, and punishes complacency.
 Every Relic is unique.
 Every player leaves a scar.
 The Ritual is forever.”*

 ---

+**Replace placeholder links and addresses before publishing.
+Your project is IP-complete and ready for handoff, extension, or partnership.
+If you want further tweaks, just ask!**

+---

+**Corrections Applied:**
+- Fork step clarified for repo owners (owners cannot fork their own repo).
+- Art section updated to clearly state no art is included yet.
+- Screenshots section does not show missing images.
+- Added direct and working link to your [CONTRIBUTING.md](https://github.com/The-Ossuary/bookish-waffle/blob/main/Contributing.md).
+- Language and details aligned with your actual Contributing.md and repo status.